nick-roberson/fastapi-gen/README.md

 All models will have a page similar to the one above, where you can interact with the FastAPI service.

+_**Notes:**_
+- The frontend is still a work in progress, and I am working on adding more features to it.
+- The frontend is generated using `create-react-app` with the `typescript` template.
+- You will need to adjust the frontend to fit your needs, as it is a starting point for your project, for example by adjusting the default column widths.

 ### Docker

 - Generate Dockerfiles for the FastAPI service and the React frontend